 Setting up a Windows Virtual Machine is easy and makes for a great experience running Windows on System76 computers.
-The virtual machine can be started, stopped, and suspended without requiring the computer to be restarted, and you can run Windows and Ubuntu applications simultaneously.
+The virtual machine can be started, stopped, and suspended without requiring the computer to be restarted, and you can run Windows and Pop!_OS applications simultaneously.

 Virtual machines do impose a slight performance penalty in their operation, depending on the exact application.
 Many applications will run near full-speed, but applications that depend on heavy computations or access to the GPU (like games and video editing software) will likely be faster with a dual boot.
-Setting up a Windows-Ubuntu Dual Boot is beyond the scope of this support.
+Setting up a Windows-Pop!_OS Dual Boot is beyond the scope of this support.

-Virtual Machines are a method of running multiple OSs on your computer simultaneously.
+Virtual Machines are a method of running multiple OSes on your computer simultaneously.
 It’s conceptually a second computer that you control through a special application called a Hypervisor.
 You can install an additional operating system on this virtual computer, which you can then boot and run as if it were another system.

 You will need to obtain a Windows Installation disk image.
 If you have a DVD drive, an Installation DVD will also work.
 If you get a disk image file, be sure that it’s an ISO format file, as this is what VirtualBox will work with.
 Save the ISO file somewhere on your computer: the